The Power of Meditation

-By controlling your attention as you meditate, you begin to feel more relaxed and
+Controlling your attention as you meditate can help you feel more relaxed and at peace.

-at peace.
-And this peacefulness usually lasts far beyond the meditation itself.
-So,
+And this peacefulness often lasts far beyond the meditation itself.
+So when stress

-Meditation allows you to become more awake and more purposeful about your actions.
+Meditation lets you become more awake and more purposeful about your actions.
+It teaches

-Although meditation sounds simple, it takes discipline to remain still in body and
+Meditation sounds simple.
+But it takes discipline to remain still in body and mind.

-mind.
 You have to block out the world around you and quiet your thoughts.
-You also
+You also need

 Healthcare providers include meditation as part of the treatment for many conditions.

-There are a number of theories about how meditation may improve your physical and
+There are many theories about how meditation may improve your physical and mental

 This leads to a slower heart rate, lower blood pressure, slower breathing, and muscle

-Mindfulness.
-This zeroes in on your thoughts and images as they appear to you.
+Mindfulness meditation helps you zero in on your thoughts and images as they appear